-I was born in New York, but grew up in a small town on the east coast of Florida.
+I was born in New York but grew up in a small town on the east coast of Florida.
 My father was an entrepreneur who owned and operated many businesses over the years.
-One of the first businesses he started was a saw mill, which sourced cypress wood from the local forests for regional distribution companies.
-I still remember growing up in that saw mill and playing on the mountains of sawdust piles – the ultimate child’s playground.
+One of the first businesses he started was a sawmill, which sourced cypress wood from the local forests for regional distribution companies.
+I still remember growing up in that sawmill and playing on the mountains of sawdust piles – the ultimate child’s playground.

-CSC’s First Office
+Car Stereo Connection’s First Office

-I continued to build CSC for two years until I successfully sold the company to a larger competitor called Audio Warehouse Express, out of Warren, NJ.
+I continued to build CSC for two years until I successfully sold the company to a larger competitor called Audio Warehouse Express (AWE) out of Warren, NJ.
 AWE was significantly larger than my startup – more of an enterprise online retainer – and it was the perfect buyer for CSC.
 Although CSC was my first taste of the entrepreneurial experience of building and selling, it certainly wouldn’t be my last.